silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/05_Form_Transformations.md

 # Read-only and Disabled Forms

-[api:Form] and [api:FormField] instances can be turned into a read-only version for things like confirmation pages or when certain fields cannot be edited due to permissions.
+[api:SilverStripe\FormsForm] and [api:SilverStripe\Forms/FormField] instances can be turned into a read-only version for things like confirmation pages or when certain fields cannot be edited due to permissions.
 Creating the form is done the same way and markup is similar, `readonly` mode converts the `input`, `select` and `textarea` tags to static HTML elements like `span`.